how to sharpen a colored pencil

 If you are a fan of drawing with colored pencils, then you know how precious the colored pencils are to you... and how frustrating it can be when the lead breaks off!
 This article explains the various ways you can sharpen your colored pencils, as well as measures you can take to prevent the lead from breaking.

-The "lead" in colored pencils is actually colored pigment in a wax base.
-It is quite soft, so it lends itself easily to breakage.
+The "lead" in colored pencils is actually colored pigment in a wax or oil base, depending on the brand.
+Wax-based colored pencils like Prismacolors are quite soft, which means they can break quite easily.
 Colored pencil artists love getting their colored pencils to a nice, sharp point (like in the picture above left).
 But without the protective wood encasing the lead, it becomes extremely vulnerable.

 What is the best way to sharpen colored pencils to prevent breakage?